JudicialCouncilOfCalifornia/trialcourt/docs/feature-config-management.md

 Now, rather than syncing config via feature import > config export, we rely on the Features to manage all it's own config and remove the redundancy of Drupal config management.
 We DO still use Drupal config management for anything not managed by the feature module jcc_tc2_all_immutable_config.
 The feature config is ignored by Drupal core and those exported config files are ignored in git.

-This is handle by a hook and a bash script to run instead of "fleet config-sync".
+This is handled by a hook and a bash script to run instead of "fleet config-sync".
 You only need to work with the pilot site "Inyo" now.
 You do not need to install all sites to sync config.

 See below for more info.